ksteph/CS169-Todo/README.md

 Try to think of some scenarios.
 What should happen if we click a completed task?
 What should happen if we click an incomplete task?
 What should happen if we click an incomplete task, then click it again?

-*Note:* There are some new step definitions to help you! `When I click the check[mark/box] next to "[task name]"` clicks any element of type `button` in the same table row as the task specified.
-Likewise, `Then I should be on [pagename]` checks to see if the current page matches.
+*Note:* There are some new step definitions to help you!
+See them in `features/step_definitions/todo_steps.rb`.
+- `When I click the check[mark/box] next to "[task name]"` clicks any element of type `button` in the same table row as the task specified.
+- `Then I should be on [pagename]` checks to see if the current page matches.

 ## Writing the Features
 Now we can begin to write the feature.